 - Change the name of the router Admin user

 - Don’t broadcast the Wireless SSID.
 The SSID is the Wireless Network ID.
-This is securing by obscuring.
+This is secured by obscuring.
 Most devices in the home will always be the same anyway, so what is the point?
 Once all home devices are set you can disable broadcasting the SSID.

-- If you want, or have, to broadcast the SSID, change it from default though give it a generic nickname.
+- If you want, or have, to broadcast the SSID, change it from default and give it a generic nickname.
 Something non-identifiable.
 For example, an SSID of ‘ Prometheus ‘ is better than ‘Kitchen-Router’ or ‘Adams Family’

 - Secure your Wi-Fi with the latest WPA3 (If WPA3 is not available then choose WPA2.
 If that is the case, then maybe time to check routers’ firmware upgrade as WPA3 is fast becoming the new gold wi-fi security standard) Make use of a long pass-phrase.